vaquerizaslab/fanc/fanc-doc/api/generate/hic.rst

     :start-after: start snippet hic bin
     :end-before: end snippet hic bin

-Just like :class:`~kaic.pairs.ReadPairs`, :class:`~kaic.hic.Hic` can also be filtered.
-Currently, the two available filters are :class:`~kaic.hic.LowCoverageFilter` and :class:`~kaic.edge.DiagonalFilter`:
+Just like :class:`~fanc.pairs.ReadPairs`, :class:`~fanc.hic.Hic` can also be filtered.
+Currently, the two available filters are :class:`~fanc.hic.LowCoverageFilter` and :class:`~fanc.edge.DiagonalFilter`:

 .. literalinclude:: code/generate_example_code.py
     :language: python
     :start-after: start snippet hic filter
     :end-before: end snippet hic filter

-- :class:`~kaic.hic.LowCoverageFilter` removes all Hi-C "edges" (pixels) in regions that have low coverage.
+- :class:`~fanc.hic.LowCoverageFilter` removes all Hi-C "edges" (pixels) in regions that have low coverage.
 The cutoff can either be expressed in absolute numbers of pairs (``cutoff``) or as a fraction of the median coverage of all regions (``rel_cutoff``).
 We highly recommend filtering for low coverage before matrix balancing
-- :class:`~kaic.edge.DiagonalFilter` removes all edges at the diagonal.
+- :class:`~fanc.edge.DiagonalFilter` removes all edges at the diagonal.
 Some researcher have achieved better normalisation results by setting the matrix diagonal to 0 before normalisation.

 Finally, we can normalise the matrix using matrix balancing.
-You have the choice of either Knight-Ruiz matrix balancing (KR, :class:`~kaic.hic.kr_balancing`) or iterative correction (ICE, :class:`~kaic.hic.ice_balancing`).
+You have the choice of either Knight-Ruiz matrix balancing (KR, :class:`~fanc.hic.kr_balancing`) or iterative correction (ICE, :class:`~fanc.hic.ice_balancing`).
 KR balancing is typically faster, but also consumes a lot more memory, especially for high matrix resolutions.
 ICE is slow, and might not always converge to a solution, but is much more memory efficient in its implementation.